dzzh/RIBs-wiki/iOS-Tutorial-3.md

     super.init(nibName: nil, bundle: nil)
 }
 ```

-Finally we can display them using UILabel.
+Finally we'll build some UI to display them using a `UILabel`.
 To save time, you may use the provided code [here](https://github.com/uber/ribs/blob/assets/tutorial_assets/ios/tutorial3-rib-di-and-communication/source/source1.swift?raw=true).

 ## Track scores using a Rx stream